rachbowyer/keirin/README.md

 ![Picture of a Keirin race taking place in a banked velodrome.
 A motorcycle is at the front; behind it are 6 cyclists](https://github.com/rachbowyer/keirin/blob/master/ColwoodKeirin.jpg)

-Microbenchmarking library for Clojure.
+Keirin is a microbenchmarking library for Clojure.
 Microbenchmarking is tricky on the JVM platform as background tasks such as garbage collection can distort benchmarks.
 Keirin takes a four pronged approach to the problem.

 1) Takes steps to avoid unpredictable events:
  * warming up the JIT to ensure code is compiled